Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Results

 \subsubsection{Straight down approach}

 We initialized the robot end-effector to hover 20cm in the world $z$-axis above a table at a nominal height of 77cm measured from the ground to the table surface.
 We recorded a demonstration that moved the end effector from its initial position to a desired contact point on the table.
-The start and end poses of the trajectory can be seen in Figure \ref{fig:contact_seq}.
+The start and end poses of the trajectory can be seen in Figure~\ref{fig:contact_seq}.
 We then varied the height of the table to 74cm and 80cm.
 These heights were chosen to be large enough to clearly illustrate the benefits of our methods while still allowing for open-loop position trajectories to be executed for reference without applying unsafe forces.

 For the lower height of 74cm, open-loop position control leaves the end-effector hovering approximately 3cm above the desired contact point.
-We use our DMP extension described in Section \ref{sec:methods:contact_dmps:change_goal} to slowly change the goal in the direction of the desired contact.
+We use our DMP extension described in Section~\ref{sec:methods:contact_dmps:change_goal} to slowly change the goal in the direction of the desired contact.
 We chose a value of $\epsilon = 0.0005$ to move the goal, as this value generates a slow enough speed to easily make stable contact.
-Once the contact classifier detects contact, the robot enables force control and tracks the desired initial sliding-phase force of approximately 2N.
+Once the contact classifier detects contact, the robot enables force control and tracks the desired initial force of approximately 2N.

-For making contact at the higher height of 80cm, we compare our method of DMP force feedback with incremental force control against PI force control with and without Integral Error Scaling (IES) described in Section \ref{sec:background:controller}.
-We test three different execution speeds by varying the DMP temporal scaling parameter $\tau$ which approximately corresponds to trajectory duration in seconds.
-We chose values for $\tau \in [2, 4, 6]$.
+For making contact at the higher height of 80cm, we compare our method of DMP force feedback with incremental force control against PI force control with and without Integral Error Scaling (IES) described in Section~\ref{sec:background:controller}.
+We test different execution speeds using different values of the DMP temporal scaling parameter $\tau \in [2, 4, 6]$, which approximately correspond to trajectory duration in seconds.
 For each method we use the same control gains $\mathbf{K}_f = \text{diag}(0.2), \mathbf{K}_I = \text{diag}(70.0)$ which were empirically found to exhibit good steady-state tracking once already in contact.